link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 While rate limiting mechanisms can be implemented on the client side, such strategies are inherently **unreliable** and considered unsafe from a security perspective.
-This is because client-side controls are susceptible to manipulation or complete bypass by the end-user.
+This is because client-side controls are susceptible to manipulation or complete bypass.

-Consequently, client-side rate limiting should only be employed in a **supplementary capacity**, supporting more robust server-side enforcement, rather than serving as a primary security measure
+Consequently, client-side rate limiting should only be employed in a **supplementary capacity**, supporting more robust server-side enforcement.

 ### Exponential Backoff